 Quan-Guo Zhai, Xianhui Bu, Chengyu Mao, Xiang Zhao, and Pingyun Feng, “Systematic and Dramatic Tuning on Gas Sorption Performance in Heterometallic MOFs,” J. Am.
 Chem.
 Soc.
 2016, 138, 2524-2527.

-Donglin Jiang is a Professor of Chemistry at the Japan Advanced Institute of Science and Technology (JAIST), Japan.
+Donglin Jiang is a Professor of Chemistry at the National University of Singapore.
 He has made seminal contributions to the design, synthesis and applications of covalent-organic frameworks (COFs).
 In 2017, Donglin received the Chemical Society of Japan Award for Creative Work.

 E. Jin, M. Asada, Q. Xu, S. Dalapati, M. A. Addicoat, M. A. Brady, H. Xu, T. Nakamura, T. Heine, Q. Chen, and D. Jiang, ‘Two-Dimensional sp2 Carbon–Conjugated Covalent Organic Frameworks’ Science, 2017, 357, 673-676.